 Spend the morning exploring the highlands with a stop at either El Manzanillo or El Chato tortoise reserve to view more tortoises in the wild, where we find them year-round.
 Returning to the Nemo III

 , we have lunch aboard and sail for Santa Fe.
 On a short hike through a forest of prickly pear cacti, look for the endemic land iguanas that wait patiently underneath for fruit to drop.
-Returning to our catamaran, we go deep-water snorkeling around a small islet, a natural aquarium with great reef diversity, followed by a 2-hour paddle along the north coast that reveals large cliffs and sea caves used by many species of marine birds for nesting and roosting—as well as basking green sea turtles and sea lions.
+Returning to our catamaran, we explore a small islet surrounded by great reef diversity, then set out for a paddle along the north coast.
+Along this expanse, large cliffs and sea caves are used by many species of marine birds for nesting and roosting—as well as basking green sea turtles and sea lions.

 Day 9: Bartolome / Sombrero Chino